p-luesia/p-luesia.github.io/about.markdown

 ![Pablo Luesia Lahoz](./myself_logo.jpg)

 My name is Pablo Luesia Lahoz.
-I was born in Zaragoza (Spain), and I studied Computer Ingeering Degree and Master at the [Universidad de Zaragoza](https://www.unizar.es/).
+I was born in Zaragoza (Spain), and I studied Computer Engineering Degree and Master at the [Universidad de Zaragoza](https://www.unizar.es/).
 Currently I work as researcher in the Graphics & Imaging Lab of Universidad de Zaragoza: [G&Ilab](https://graphics.unizar.es/)

 You can contact me by email: <pluesia@unizar.es>